 Æbleskiver are delicious pancake balls often with cardamom but despite there name only very rarely contain apple.
 Brunkager is a traditional Christmas cookie, you could describe them as the Danish version of Gingerbread Cookies.
 Klejner, on the other hand, are twisted fried pastries.
 You can buy them at any supermarket but the locals prefer to make them themselves.
 And then of course there is the traditional Christmas meal Flæskesteg, a baked pork belly with boiled or caramelised potatoes, red cabbage and white sauce with aromatic parsley.

-The Danish capital offers lots of Christmas markets for its compact size.
-Over 15 Christmas Markets can be found in the city, all a bit different from each other.
+The Danish capital offers lots of Christmas markets for its compact size, all a bit different from each other.
 Some specialise in food, while others boast handicraft stalls and gift shops but all will fill you with festive spirit.

 The Christmas market at Tivoli Gardens might be the best known in the city but there are others too that should be on your must-visit list.
 Such as the market on Kongens Nytorv, right by Nyhavn; or on Højbro Plads, near Christiansborg Palace; or head to Copenhagen ZOO to turn a regular zoo visit into a magical experience.

 If the gløgg isn’t doing the trick when it comes to warming you up, why not head inside into one of Copenhagen’s many amazing museums.
 Whether you are looking for art, history, nature or science, Copenhagen has a museum for you to visit.
 The Nationalmuseet which has collections and exhibitions on Denmark's history, people and culture, while the Statens Museum for Kunst is Denmark's largest art gallery with approximately 260,000 works of art.